Match investment horizon with the maturity of a debt fund

 Match investment horizon with the maturity of a debt fund3 min read .
-Updated: 19 Apr 2022, 11:02 PM IST
+19 Apr 2022

 It is important to know the duration of the debt fund and how the duration will be managed before investing